-- Kafka is highly scalable and bokers(nodes) can be added or removed in runtime.
-The cluster need not to be stopped.
+- Kafka is highly scalable, and brokers(nodes) can be added or removed in runtime.
+The cluster need not be stopped.

-- Kafka provides excellent performance and is able to handle million of records per second within supporting hardware or infrastructure.
+- Kafka performs well and can handle millions of records per second within supporting hardware or infrastructure.

-This post was all about giving a very high level overview of how Kafka look like.
-There are very high number of items which you will read about when going into finer details.
+This post was about giving a high-level overview of what Kafka looks like.
+There are a very high number of items that you will read about when going into finer details.

-In next post, we will learn download and start a Kafka broker and will run some beginners command to start with.
+In the next post, we will learn to download and start a Kafka broker and run some beginner’s commands.